 DofE Expedition services for schools and youth groups.

-We can help you run your expeditions
+We can assist you in running your expeditions...

-or take them off your hands completely
+...or we can take them off your hands completely

 We can run a full training course or simply cover the bits that you require help with.